 PREP YOUR MEALS AT HOME

-I got on the meal prep bandwagon a few years ago for health reasons, but there are also financial reasons to do this as well!
-One of the biggest money wasters is buying food and beverages out of the house instead of bringing them from home.
-I used to buy a breakfast sandwich and a coffee in the morning on the way to work and then buy lunch later on in the day?
+One of the biggest money wasters is buying food and beverages during the workday instead of packing them.
+How many of you buy a breakfast sandwich and drink on the way to work and then buy lunch later on in the day?
 Money, money, money.
 Monayyyy.
 (Go ahead, sing it with us)

 READ OVER YOUR BANK STATEMENTS

 If you were trying to lose weight, would you count your calories?
-Of course you would!
+Duh!
+Of course, you would!
 You would log your food and portion out meals.
 This seems like common sense, yet most people don't apply this simple concept to their financial health.

 CANCEL YOUR CABLE SUBSCRIPTION